This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use a clean cloth to apply direct pressure to the wound to stop any bleeding.

 - Do not remove teeth from a marine animal.
 This could further damage your muscles or tissues.
-Leave teeth in place until your caregiver can remove them.
+Leave teeth in place until your healthcare provider can remove them.

 - If tentacles are attached, soak your skin in vinegar for at least 10 minutes before you remove them.
 Do not use alcohol.
 Alcohol may cause the tentacle to fire more poison.
 Use tweezers to gently remove the tentacles from the skin.
 Do not touch the tentacles with your hands.
 Another way to remove the tentacles is to apply shaving cream or baking soda to the area.
 Then, scrape away the tentacles very gently with a razor blade.
 If you are on a beach, make a paste of sand and seawater.
 Apply the paste, then scrape off the tentacles using a shell or credit card.